awsdocs/aws-javascript-developer-guide-v2/doc_source/cors.md

 You can configure an Amazon S3 bucket to use CORS in the Amazon S3 console\.

-1. In the Amazon S3 console, choose the bucket you want to configure\.
+1. In the Amazon S3 console, find the bucket you want to configure and select its check box\.

 1. In the pop\-up\-dialog, choose **Permissions**
 ![\[CORS Configuration Editor in Amazon S3 for setting CORS configuration of a bucket\]](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/images/s3-bucket-dialog.png)